My Son’s Covid-19 Battle

+“Here is where it gets real friends.
 I’m done keeping my mouth shut.

+This isn’t a report coming out of China.
+This isn’t about Italy.
 This is about rural Pennsylvania, and what has been scary headlines on the news up until now has evolved into my own personal living nightmare.

 I called them yesterday and waited on hold for TWO HOURS to finally get to talk to someone who was NOT a medical professional so they were just able to instruct me on current guidelines.
-ALL WHILE MY CHILD WAS STRUGGLING TO BREATHE.
+This happened all while my child was struggling to breathe.

 Cayden’s doctor felt he needed to be observed overnight and called the ER again, who REFUSED direct admission despite the doctor’s assessment.
-My husband is now driving my sick baby an hour away to another hospital to be evaluated all over again IN THE ER, and even then, they made it clear it wasn’t certain that he would be admitted.
+My husband is now driving my sick baby an hour away to another hospital to be evaluated all over again IN THE ER.
+Even then, they made it clear it wasn’t certain that he would be admitted.

 You don’t take risks with sick little babies!
-Also ‘it’s just like the flu’ – folks now you see how sick people can get even with just the flu!
+Folks, you see how sick people can get even with just the flu!
 Now we are adding Covid-19 on top of that and we have absolute catastrophe.

 This is just the beginning and it could have just as easily been your child.
-Even if he doesn’t have Covid-19, it’s dramatically impacting his access to care!
+Even if he doesn’t have Covid-19, it’s dramatically impacting his access to care.
 WE ARE NOT READY.

-Update: Another hospital has also refused transfer because of his possible Covid-19 exposure.
+Update: Another hospital has also refused transfer him because of his possible Covid-19 exposure.
 They are only accepting pediatric patients with Covid-19 risk if they are in CRITICAL condition.